JakeMackBrown/Connect-Four/README.md

 ## Rules and Directions
 * Two-player game.
 Player 1 goes first.
 * Colors default to blue (player 1) and red (player 2).
-Colors can be swapped or changed with the change color button.
-There is also a button to change the board and background colors.
 * Pieces will fall to the lowest available slot within the column.
-You may click a higher slot, or the immediate space above the board in that column, but the piece will still fall.
 * The game will continue until a winning combination of four is reached by player 1 or player 2, or until the grid is full and no winning combination was found.